IAC Inc.: 2020s

-In January 2020, IAC withdrew its financial backing for CollegeHumor and its sister websites and sold the websites to Chief Creative Officer Sam Reich.
+In January 2020, IAC withdrew its financial backing for CollegeHumor and its sister websites and sold the websites to Chief Creative Officer Sam Reich; IAC remains a minority owner of Reich's rebranded company Dropout.
 As a result of the restructuring, more than 100 employees of CollegeHumor were laid off.
 In February, IAC completed its $500 million acquisition of Care.com.

 In July 2020, IAC and Match Group announced the successful completion of the separation of Match Group from the remaining businesses of IAC.
 As a result of the separation, Match Group's dual class voting structure was eliminated and the interest in Match Group formerly held by IAC is now held directly by IAC's shareholders.
-As of the separation, "new" IAC trades under the symbol "IAC" and "new" Match Group under the symbol "MTCH."
+As of the separation, "new" IAC trades under the symbol "IAC" and "new" Match Group under the symbol "MTCH", both on Nasdaq.

 In August 2020, IAC announced it had invested a 12% stake in MGM Resorts International.

 In May 2021, IAC completed the spin-off of Vimeo, the 11th company to be spun-off from IAC.
 Vimeo trades on Nasdaq under the symbol "VMEO".

 In October 2021, IAC announced the acquisition of Meredith Corporation's National Media Group for $2.7 billion.
 The deal closed December 1, 2021, and the acquired Meredith (and the former Time Inc.) assets merged with IAC subsidiary Dotdash, forming a new entity called Dotdash Meredith.

-In August 2022, IAC officially changed its legal entity (IAC/InterActiveCorp) to reflect what it's actually called: IAC Inc. In October, IAC agreed to sell its workforce-as-a-service platform Bluecrew to EmployBridge with IAC remaining a minority shareholder in Bluecrew's business.
+In August 2022, IAC officially changed its legal entity (IAC/InterActiveCorp) to reflect what it is actually called: IAC Inc. In October, IAC agreed to sell its workforce-as-a-service platform Bluecrew to EmployBridge with IAC remaining a minority shareholder in Bluecrew's business.

 Businesses

 IAC's businesses are categorized into distinct segments for the purposes of financial reporting.
-Those segments are labelled by the company as Angi Inc., Dotdash Meredith, Search, and Emerging and Other.
+Those segments are labelled by the company as People Inc., Care.com, Search, and Emerging & Other.
 Each business listed may have multiple brands connected to it.

-Angi Inc.
+People Inc.

-On May 1, 2017, IAC announced it had entered into a definitive agreement with Angie's List to combine HomeAdvisor, a digital marketplace for maintenance and repair services, and Angie's List into a new publicly traded company named ANGI Homeservices Inc. In March 2021, the company changed its name to Angi.